48Club/bnb-48-inscription/nft-op-command.md

 If no whitelisted provided for this collection, all wallets are treated as whitelisted.
 If `from` wallet is not whitelisted, this operation fails.

-Each whitelist is entitled to forge one NFT in this collection lifetime, the second attempt will fail.
-Indexer should keep an forge history to make sure this rule works.

 |tuple|type|mandatory|description|
 |-|-|-|-|
 |p|string|yes|fixed, "bnb-48"|